Knuxfan24/KnuxLib/Supported_Formats.md

 - [Path Spline (.path)](KnuxLib/Engines/Hedgehog/PathSpline.cs) reading, writing, OBJ exporting and OBJ importing.

 > **Note**
-> Has a few unknown value and an unknown chunk of data in the form of each path's k-d tree.
+> Has a few unknown values and an unknown chunk of data in the form of each path's k-d tree.

 - [Point Cloud (.pccol/.pcmodel/.pcrt/.pointcloud)](KnuxLib/Engines/Hedgehog/PointCloud.cs) reading, writing, JSON serialisation and JSON deserialisation.